-Found singly or in groups on sheltered reef flats and slopes.
+Found singly or in colonies over sheltered reef flats and slopes.

 Colourful on the outside and yellow on the inside.

 Length - 15cm

 Widespread Indo-West Pacific